 We arrived in Montevideo, disembarking from a cargo ship with our camper van, Baloo in May 2018.

 Heading north for a couple of weeks, we followed the Atlantic coast.
 Despite the wet autumnal weather, Uruguay’s beaches wowed us.

-Approaching the Brazilian border near Chuy, we headed in land.
+Approaching the Brazilian border near Chuy, we headed west and in land.
 Uruguay’s interior doesn’t attract hoards of tourists and we used this to our advantage.

 The great outdoors in the heart of gaucho country will suit those who enjoy nature and hiking.
 Quebrada de los Cuervos won’t disappoint!

-Leaving Uruguay in June 2018, we headed into Argentina at Salto.
+We left Uruguay in June 2018, crossing into Argentina at Salto.

-We’re now taking care of a couple of pets as part of a house sit in Colonia Valdense.
-Using this as a cosy base, we plan to explore the southeastern corner of Uruguay including Colonia del Sacramento.
+As the winter approached, we spent a few weeks taking care of a couple of pets as part of a house sit in Colonia Valdense.
+Using this as a cosy base, we planned the first leg of our Brazilian tour.